SchedulingKit

 Compare locations on key metrics: bookings per available hour, revenue per staff member, average ticket value, and client retention rate.
 These comparisons identify best practices at high-performing locations that can be replicated elsewhere and surface issues at underperforming locations early.

 Cross-location client behavior analytics reveal patterns.
-Do clients who visit one location ever book at another?
+Do clients who visit one site ever book at another?
 What's the average client lifetime across locations versus within a single location?
 These insights inform marketing, expansion, and staffing decisions.

 Frequently Asked Questions